lbrodsky/ugis/postgresl_postgis_installation.md

-# PostgreSQL / PostGIS local installation
+# PostgreSQL / PostGIS and QGIS installation

 ### 1. Install PostgreSQL on Windows